UniMath/agda-unimath/src/trees/underlying-trees-of-elements-of-w-types.lagda.md

   inclusion-graph-element-𝕎 :
     {u v : 𝕎 A B} → u ∈-𝕎 v →
-    hom-Directed-Graph (graph-element-𝕎 u) (graph-element-𝕎 v) inclusion-graph-element-𝕎 = inclusion-graph-element-coalgebra (𝕎-Coalg A B)
+    hom-Directed-Graph (graph-element-𝕎 u) (graph-element-𝕎 v) inclusion-graph-element-𝕎 = inclusion-element-coalgebra (𝕎-Coalg A B)
 ```

 #### Nodes of the underlying directed tree of an element of a W-type